UBS tightens lending criteria to coal, Arctic drilling, oil sands

-LONDON (Reuters) - Swiss lender UBS said it has tightened its financing criteria for those involved in coal-fired power generation and mining, Arctic oil and tar sands, and would lay out a more detailed climate action plan later this year.
+Swiss lender UBS (UBSG.S) said it has tightened its financing criteria for those involved in coal-fired power generation and mining, Arctic oil and tar sands, and would lay out a more detailed climate action plan later this year.

 As part of its efforts to get to net zero carbon emissions across its business by 2050, the bank said it would further limit the lending it offers to companies involved in the most-contentious areas of the fossil fuel industry.